 - 1/2 cup shredded cheddar cheese

-- In a blender, combine the water, 1/3 cup milk, flour, egg, butter and salt; cover and process until smooth.
+- Place the water, 1/3 cup milk, flour, egg, butter and salt in a blender; cover and process until smooth.
 Refrigerate for at least 30 minutes; stir.
 Add remaining milk if batter is too thick.

 - Heat a lightly greased 8-in. skillet; add about 3 tablespoons batter.
 Lift and tilt pan to evenly coat bottom.
 Cook until top appears dry; turn and cook 15-20 seconds longer.
 Repeat with remaining batter, greasing skillet as needed.
 Stack four crepes with waxed paper in between; cover and freeze for up to 3 months.

 - Spread mustard over remaining crepes; top each with ham and cheese.
 Roll up tightly.
 Place in an 8-in. square baking dish coated with cooking spray.
-Bake, uncovered, at 375° for 10-14 minutes or until heated through.
+Bake, uncovered, at 375° until heated through, 10-14 minutes.